Alex Reyes: 2021

 Prior to the start of the 2021 season, Reyes was named the Cardinals' closer.
 After pitching to a 1.12 ERA and 20 saves (one of only two in the major leagues to not blow a save) over 40 1/3 innings, he was named to the 2021 Major League Baseball All-Star Game.
 On July 18, he set the MLB record for most consecutive saves to begin a career, with 24.
 After pitching to a 1.52 ERA over the first half of the season, Reyes struggled in the second half, going 5–5 with a 5.52 ERA over 31 innings, and was eventually removed from the closer role.

 In the 2021 National League Wild Card Game, Reyes gave up a two-out, two-run, walk-off home run to Chris Taylor in the bottom of the ninth inning.

 2022

 Reyes was placed on the 60-day injured list to begin the season on March 25, 2022, after struggling with a shoulder issue in Spring Training and receiving a stem-cell injection.
-On May 23, it was announced that Reyes would require shoulder surgery and miss the season without making an appearance.
+On May 23, it was announced that Reyes would require shoulder surgery and miss the entire season.
 He was non-tendered and became a free agent on November 18.